davnn/fastpaced-articles/README.md

 ### Development

-The CI-pipeline automatically create a pull request at [davnn/fastpaced](https://github.com/davnn/fastpaced) on pushes to the ``main`` branch.
+The CI-pipeline automatically creates a pull request at [davnn/fastpaced](https://github.com/davnn/fastpaced) on pushes to the ``main`` branch.